 Do a little activity with your little one where they can prepare to give the pacifier away.
 Engage with your little one in decorating a box and then gathering up all of the pacifiers and placing them inside.
 Be sure to offer a lot of praise and a small gift to your child for being such a kind and generous “big kid.”

-Another fun way to say goodbye to the pacifier for older children is, you can stage a visit from the Pacifier Fairy.
+Another fun way to say goodbye to the pacifier for older children is, you can stage a visit from the Pacifier Fairy or the paci fairy.
 Just like the Tooth fairy comes and takes a tooth in return for a coin, you could do something similar where in return of the pacifier your child gets a toy.
 How exciting!

 At what age did your child let go of the pacifier?
 Leave me a comment below.